pyxploiter/EResolver/README.md

 # EResolver

-EResolver is a kind of python exception handler which helps you to find the solution for your syntax error.
+EResolver is a python module (can be used as exception handler as well) which helps you to find the solution for your syntax error.

 ## Requirements
 1. BeautifulSoup